Conduct meaningful research that advances knowledge. Discover, analyse, and contribute.

 Originality and contribution:

 Understanding assessment criteria is insufficient without knowing how to provide evidence that these standards have been met.
-Successful students consciously demonstrate their capabilities through deliberate choices throughout their dissertations.
+As a successful student, you need to consciously demonstrate your capabilities through deliberate choices throughout your dissertation.

 Criticality and intellectual engagement are evidenced through analytical depth: